-The Exchange will require issuers with WVR structures to be prominently identified through a unique stock marker "W" at the end of their stock name.
-An issuer with a WVR structure has to include the warning "a company controlled through weighted voting rights" and describe the WVR structure, the issuer's rationale for having it and the associated risks for shareholders prominently on the front page of all its listing documents, periodic financial reports, circulars, notifications and announcements required by the Rules.
+The Exchange will require issuers with WVR structures to be prominently identified through a unique stock marker, "W," at the end of their stock name.
+An issuer with a WVR structure has to include the warning "a company controlled through weighted voting rights" and inform prospective investors of potential risks prominently on the front page of all its listing documents, periodic financial reports, circulars, notifications and announcements required by the Rules.
+The listing documents and financial reports must prominently describe the WVR structure, the issuer's rationale for having it and associated risks.